xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

     assert isinstance(ds.air.data, cp.ndarray)
 ```

-This will read the data directly from the Zarr store to GPU memory, bypassing CPU memory.
+This will read the data directly from the Zarr store to GPU memory, significantly reducing I/O latency.
 This is especially useful for large datasets, as it reduces the amount of data that needs to be transferred between CPU and GPU memory, but requires GPU Direct Storage (GDS) to be enabled on your system.

-For now decompression is still done on CPU, but this is a step towards a fully GPU-native workflow.
-In the figure below, we show the flowchart of the data loading process with GDS enabled , but please note that the decompression step is still done on CPU.
+While decompression still occurs on the CPU, this marks an important step toward enabling fully GPU-native workflows.
+In the figure below, we show the flowchart of the data loading process with GDS enabled.

 ![Flowchart-technically decompression is still done on CPUs](/posts/gpu-pipline/flowchart_2.png)